mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 {{"demo": "pages/demos/buttons/IconButtons.js"}}

-## Customized Buttons
+## Customized buttons

-If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can change the main color of a Button using classes, and using a theme; and of a Bootstrap style Button.
+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here are examples of how you can customize the component.

-⚠️ While the material design specification encourages theming, these examples are off the beaten path.

 {{"demo": "pages/demos/buttons/CustomizedButtons.js"}}

+- ⚠️ While the material design specification encourages theming, these examples are off the beaten path.
+- 👑 If you are looking for inspiration, you can check the [MUI Treasury's customization examples](https://mui-treasury.com/components/button).

 ## Complex Buttons